When Is It Time for Assisted Living? Essential Signs to Know

 A family discussing assisted living options for their aging parent.

 Assisted living communities offer nutritious meals, flexible dining options, and social dining events to enhance the resident experience.
 Families are encouraged to visit assisted living communities in person to explore available amenities and services.
-A phone inquiry can provide crucial information about the community, such as current residency availability and any waiting lists.
+A phone inquiry can provide information about the community, such as current residency availability and any waiting lists.

 Preparing for the Transition